saylordotorg/course_k12ela010/Unit04.md

+---
+layout: default
+title: "K12ELA010: English Language Arts 10"
+course_description: "This course is the second in the sequence of high school-level English courses and aims to further develop your skills in literary analysis."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Speech and Rhetoric** <span id="4"></span> *To continue the analysis of texts, you will be introduced to a series of historically important speeches.
 These speeches vary in historical